RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Editing Data Files**

-You can edit data files using one of two available Rocket Data File Editor tools.
+You can edit data files using one of two available Rocket&reg; Software Data File Editor tools.

 By default, Visual Studio is configured to use the Data File Tools utility.
 To check whether this is enabled: